clarencelam1/pine64/pine64_setup.md

   `ubuntu`

-12. Type in the following into the console get sudo access:
+12. Type in the following into the console to get sudo access:

   `sudo -i`